 }

-First, you’ll notice all of the tuple stuff in the variable declaration and the function return value is gone.
-Next, note that we pass &s1 into calculate_length, and in its definition, we take &String rather than String.
+First, notice that all the tuple code in the variable declaration and the function return value is gone.
+Second, note that we pass &s1 into calculate_length, and in its definition, we take &String rather than String.

-These & symbols are references, and they allow you to refer to some value without taking ownership of it.
-Figure 4-5 shows a diagram of this.
+These ampersands are references, and they allow you to refer to some value without taking ownership of it.
+Figure 4-8 shows a diagram.

-Figure 4-5: &String s pointing at String s1
+Figure 4-8: &String s pointing at String s1